GaiaViz/docs/Tutorials and demos/Working with Colors.md

 ---

 You can use colors in GaiaViz for
-- the background color
+- a specific camera's background color:
 - an object color
-- a grid texture color
+- a grid texture color: when a grid is selected, use the `-` and `=` keys to change the color index, and `9` and `0` to change the color palette.
-- a grid's grid lines color
+- a grid's lines color: `alt +  9` , `alt + 0`

-You can change any of those object's color, or palette.
+You can apply color on every scene object: a node, grid, link, even each camera's background.

+## In the node file:

+The colors are managed from the node file, the related field are either:
+- the R, G and B values
+- the color palette and color index

+The RGB value apply in priority, while

+--
+See also:
+- Transparency